Living on Someday Island feels good. It feels really good.

 Bed times were always, inevitably late.
 Followed by a round of clearing the kitchen, tidying up and getting everyone’s things ready for the next day.

 It was manic.
 It was mental.
-It just wasn’t sustainable.
+And it just wasn’t sustainable.

 In the meantime at work…